DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230315-install-on-linux.md

-# Linux stand-alone online experience DCE 5.0 Community Edition
+# Linux stand-alone online experience DCE 5.0 Community Package

-This page explains how to install a stand-alone DCE 5.0 Community Edition online on a Linux machine via Docker and kind.
+This page explains how to install a stand-alone DCE 5.0 Community Package online on a Linux machine via Docker and kind.

 !!! tip